The Genetics Center, Inc. Address, phone, and fax

 What is an inherited cancer susceptibility factor?

-These are genetic alterations that increase the risk of developing a certain type (or types) of cancer.
+These are genetic alterations that increase the risk for developing a certain type (or types) of cancer.
 They are usually transmitted from parent to child.
-Someone with an inherited cancer susceptibility factor is at increased risk for cancer; however, not everyone with a susceptibility factor will ultimately develop cancer.
+Someone with an inherited cancer susceptibility factor is at increased risk for eventually developing cancer; however, not everyone with a susceptibility factor develops cancer.

 Who should be concerned about a family history of cancer?

-Many people have at least one family member with a cancer diagnosis.
-However, in general, individuals with an inherited cancer susceptibility factor tend to develop cancers at relatively young ages, may have two or more cancers, and often have several relatives with the same type (or types) of cancer.
+Anyone with a personal and/or family history of cancer.
+While many individuals have one or more close relatives who have been diagnosed with cancer, genetic susceptibility factors are usually associated with cancers that are discovered at relatively young ages, individuals with two or more cancers, or a history of having several relatives with the same type (or types) of cancer.
 Primary care physicians are often able to determine whether a genetic consultation, for a formal risk assessment and consideration of genetic testing, is warranted.
-A genetic consultation may provide additional reassurance if a physician is uncertain whether genetic testing will be of benefit.

 How does a geneticist evaluate hereditary cancer risk?